 Read more about Brenda below, and get more on her upcoming workshops here.

 Tell us a little about you.
-Where you live, what your background is.
-What (if applicable) you do in addition to being a Certified Instructor.
+Where you live, what you do in addition to being a Certified Instructor.

 How did you start running?

 I played three sports in high school and ran in the summers during my off season to stay in shape and for weight management.
 I love my chocolate.

 When and how did ChiRunning come into your life?
 (The short story.)

 I had given up running for a couple of years due to back and knee pain, and shinsplits.
 I found ChiRunning in 2005 while searching the web for something else with the word “chi” in it and wondered if ChiRunning might not be the answer to a prayer.
 It was.